 This article describes how to create a website based on the classic UI.
-Adobe recommends leveraging the latest AEM technologies for your websites as described in detail in the article Getting Started Developing AEM Sites.
+Adobe recommends using the latest AEM technologies for your websites as described in detail in the article Getting Started Developing AEM Sites.

 The Designer is used to create a design for your website using the Classic UI in AEM.